Tomographic reconstruction of a disease transmission landscape via GPS recorded random paths: Regularization of GLM with total variation and the quantile universal threshold

 where $L$ is the likelihood associated to~\eqref{eq:model}, ${\bf y}$ is the vector of infection indicator per individual, $X$ is total time matrix per individual (lines) spent in area $\omega^{j,k}$ (column), and ${\boldsymbol \mu}$ is the two-dimensional surface to reconstruct.
 The regularization parameter $\lambda>0$ controls the smoothness of the estimate $\hat {\boldsymbol \mu}_\lambda$ solution to~\eqref{eq:tv}.
 One standard selection of $\lambda$ is cross-validation, which requires $n$ large for a stable estimation.
-In our situation, the number $n$ of individuals is rather small, so we employ the quantile universal threshold \citep{Giacoetal17} that is geared towards estimating and testing the propensity map ${\boldsymbol \mu}$.
+In our situation, the number $n$ of individuals is rather small, so we employ the quantile universal threshold \citep{Giacoetal17} that is geared towards estimating ${\boldsymbol \mu}$ rather than good prediction of $X{\boldsymbol \mu}$.
 The quantile universal threshold is based on calibrating a choice of $\lambda$ under the null hypothesis $H_0$ that the propensity map is constant (that is, no regions are more infectious than others): its goal is to retrieve a constant map with high probability under $H_0$.
-This choice of $\lambda$ remains performant under alternative hypotheses as supported by the LASSO theory \citep{Tibs:regr:1996,BuhlGeer11} and total variation \citep{ROF92,sardy2019}.
-Deriving the quantile universal threshold for our TV-estimator~\eqref{eq:tv} is based on the following property.
+This choice of $\lambda$ remains performant under alternative hypotheses as supported by the LASSO theory \citep{Tibs:regr:1996,BuhlGeer11} and total variation \citep{ROF92,sardy2019}, and demonstrates strong empirical performance in practical applications \citep{diaz2021nonparametric}.
+Deriving the quantile universal threshold for our tomographic TV-estimator~\eqref{eq:tv} requires the following property.

 \begin{property} Assuming the entries of the responses ${\bf y}$ are not all identical (all ones or all zeros), there exists a finite $\lambda>0$ for which the solution $\hat {\boldsymbol \mu}_\lambda$ to~\eqref{eq:tv} is a constant propensity map across $\Omega$.
 Moreover the smallest such $\lambda$ is given by the zero-thresholding function